Ellipsis (linguistics): Less-studied cases of ellipsis

 More work on ellipsis may need to be done before all ellipsis mechanisms are fully explained.

 Theoretical approaches

-Ellipsis is widely studied in the theoretical literature, central issues including the mental representation of elided material, the conditions which license ellipsis, and the means by which the elided material is recovered.
-One challenge to theoretical accounts of ellipsis comes from cases where the elided material does not appear to be a constituents.
+Ellipsis is widely studied in theoretical literature, with studies focusing especially on the mental representation of elided material, the conditions which license ellipsis, and the means by which the elided material is recovered.
+One challenge to theoretical accounts of ellipsis comes from cases where the elided material does not appear to be a constituent.
 Since syntactic operations can only target constituents in standard phrase-structural approaches, accounts within these frameworks must posit additional movement operations to explain such cases.
 These movement rules raise non-elided material out of a constituent, allowing ellipsis to apply only to the material that is left, thus creating the illusion of ellipsis applying to a non-constituent.
 Some alternative analyses assume more flexible conceptions of syntactic units such as the catena, thus allowing ellipsis to directly target non-constituents without the need for additional movement rules.